For best experience please turn on javascript and use a modern browser!

 • 3.
 Follow the Visa procedure (Non-EU/EEA students) - end of May

-If your nationality is other than EU/EEA, you will need a visa and/or residence permit to study in The Netherlands.
+If you, you will need a visa and/or residence permit to study in The Netherlands.
 Which one you will need depends on your country of citizenship.

 After confirming your participation, you will be invited by email from UvA Student Services to start both the online visa/residence application and the final registration procedure at the UvA.
 They will also help you through the Visa procedure.

 Questions about the Visa procedure?
 In your Enrolment Checklist, you will find the status of your Visa application.
-If you can't find the answer there, contact the UvA Immigation Team.
+If you can't find the answer there, contact the UvA Immigration Team.

 • 4.
 Follow the UvA Short Stay Housing procedure (if applicable) - end of May